NOC-OI/python-intro-schools/episodes/02-numpy.md

 Data Assembly Centre (DAC).
 After some checks of the data have been made it is sent to a Global Data Assembly Centre (GDAC).
 There are two of these, one in the USA and one in France, but they both hold a copy of all of the Argo data ever received.
 To make accessing the data easy from Python a special library called `argopy` has been developed.
 This can load data directly from one of the GDACs and turn it into a Numpy array.
-This saves us having to search through the GDAC, picking the data we want and downloading it to file on our computer.
+This saves us having to search through the GDAC, picking the data we want and downloading it to a file on our computer.

 ```python
 import argopy